-If having IUI treatment, we will need to check your Fallopian tubes prior to undertaking treatment; this is usually done by an X-ray dye test or HyCoSy.
+If you are having IUI treatment, we will need to check your Fallopian tubes prior to undertaking treatment; this is usually done by an X-ray dye test or HyCoSy.

 Treatments Offered (IUI / IVF)

-After your fertility assessments you will be offered treatment options, which suits your individual need
+After your fertility assessments you will be offered treatment options, which suit your individual need

 Stimulated IUI is the usual treatment for women having insemination with donor sperm.

 At the time of ovulation, prepared sperm is introduced directly into the uterus with the aim of getting the sperm nearer the egg for fertilisation.
 You will be instructed on how to take follicle-stimulating drugs.

 These drugs will increase the production of eggs within the body.
 Scans will determine when you are ready for the IUI procedure.
 You will have less than three follicles of a certain size.

 At a specified time after the final injection you will be asked to attend the clinic for your IUI procedure.